Dr-Lab1/Labyrinthe-Payment/README.md

 ### Labyrinthe check transaction

 Transaction verification is an action aimed at checking the status of a transaction and/or extracting certain details from it.
-This exercise concerns both mobile and credit card transactions in the system.
+This exercise concerns both mobile and card transactions in the system.

 There are a few parameters to enter: